cupake01/ai_academy_capstone_project_group4/README.md

 We will also create hypothesis test to evaluate our findings and reccomendations which are based in scietific & mathematical reasonings.
 The reccomendation for the *head of Computing Vision's new movie studio* and help him decide which films to create the best film in terms of profits and appreciation.

+## Real World Application:
-### Real World Application(real-world problem): Today less people are going to the theatres and watching movies.
-Maybe Hollywood has gone stale and have stagnanted with their ways of creating movies, maybe through insights of what is most profitable for a new and small scale movie studio someone can use this information to create and start their new movie business.REVISIT)
+Today less people are going to the theatres and watching movies.
+Maybe Hollywood has gone stale and have stagnanted with their ways of creating movies, through our insights of what is most profitable for a new and small scale movie studio someone can use this information to create and start their new movie business. `Note:` that our client is a tech company, this may hinder start-ups.

-## Stakeholders:(REVISIT CHECK WITH ROB)
+## Stakeholders:
 - `Investors`: Can identify by profits if rate on investment(ROI) is significant for them to invest in Computing Vision Entertainment
 - `Computing Vision(Parent Company)`: Is it worth it to make
 - `Critics`: Is this new movie studio just for profits or they actually want to create movies that are well liked
 - `Fans`: Do we like the movies from this mobie studio
 - `Potential future fans`: Repuation of this new in coming movie studio
-- `Competing fans`: How well will this Computing Vision Entertainment handle the competing movie studios

-# Middle : Methodology (START)
-* Data Understanding

-* Data Analysis
-    * 3 visualizations
-* Statistical Inference

-* Rationale
-    * For example, why are you using hypothesis testing rather than just a graph?
-    * What about the problem or data is suitable for this form of analysis?
-    * For a data science audience, this includes your reasoning for the changes you applied and choices you made while building confidence intervals and/or hypothesis tests.

 ## Data Undertanding:
+#### Description of data:
 The data set comes from several sources where some are compressed into CSV(comma-separated values) or TSV(tab-separated values).
 The data sets listed below are from these respectable sources: [Box Office Mojo](https://www.boxofficemojo.com/), [IMDB](https://www.imdb.com/), [Rotten Tomatoes](https://www.rottentomatoes.com/), [The MovieDB](https://www.themoviedb.org/), [The Numbers](https://www.the-numbers.com/).

 Here is a list of the data sets use:
-- `bom.movie_gross.csv.gz`: each record is a movie with a title(object), domestic_gross(object), foreign_gross(float), and year released(int)
+- `bom.movie_gross.csv.gz`:
 - `im.db.zip`:
 - `rt.movie_info.tsv.gz`:
 - `rt.reviews.tsv.gz`: